Generous president: When Mahama gifted $10,000 to a Ghana national team

 In appreciation of the team’s dedication and excellence, Mahama welcomed the team to his residence to present the $10,000 donation.

-The gesture was as a sign of recognition for the often-overlooked athletes in Ghana as most of the attention are given to other national teams such as the Black Stars.
+The gesture was a sign of recognition for the often-overlooked athletes in Ghana, as most of the attention is given to other national teams such as the Black Stars.

 During the presentation, Mahama spoke fondly of the team’s determination and courage, as covered by Onua Online.